scikit-build/scikit-build/README.rst

 Known Issues
 ------------

-These issues are likely to be addressed in upcoming releases, and are not already addressed in `scikit-build-core`_.
+These issues are likely to be addressed in upcoming releases, and are already addressed in `scikit-build-core`_.

 * Editable installs do not work with the latest versions of Setuptools (and had